-To present a complete waste flow picture, the most current data available for calendar year 2014.
+To present a complete waste flow picture, the most current data available for calendar year 2014 is presented in the charts below.
 Although waste to the landfill and H-POWER is tracked every month by ENV, recycling data is provided by commercial recycling companies that are surveyed annually.
-Recycling data for 2015 will be gathered and compiled during the first quarter of 2016, and updated charts and analysis will be posted online at www.opala.org around mid year.
+Recycling data for 2015 is being gathered and compiled and updated charts and analysis will be posted online at www.opala.org around mid year.

-The data in the chart above shows how Oahu's waste has been diverted from the landfill through recycling and WTE.
-Tonnage rates at the H-POWER facility remained steady for 2014.
+The data in the chart above shows how Oahu's waste has been diverted from the landfill through recycling and waste-to-energy.
+Tonnage rates at the H-POWER waste-to-energy facility remained steady for 2014.
 General material recycling rates also leveled off, while rates for construction and demolition material recycling rose significantly due to major construction projects on island.
 Recycling and waste-to-energy combined for a total waste landfill diversion rate of nearly 73% for 2014.

 Total waste includes all types of wastes disposed/recycled on Oahu, including construction and demolition waste.
-There are two landfills on Oahu: the WGSL, which is designated for MSW, and the privately-owned PVT Landfill, which is permitted for construction and demolition waste only.
-When analyzing MSW only and landfill diversion specific to the WGSL, the landfill diversion rate achieved through recycling and WTE is over 78% and the general material recycling rate is about 38%.
-See the chart below for a fuller comparison of diversion rates for the WGSL over the most recent five (5) years.
-Important to note that of the 21% of material landfilled at the WGSL in 2014, less than 7% was MSW, with the rest consisting of ash and non-combustible residue from H-POWER.
+There are two landfills on Oahu: the City's Waimanalo Gulch Sanitary Landfill (WGSL), which is designated for MSW, and the privately-owned PVT Landfill, which is permitted for construction and demolition waste only.
+When analyzing MSW only and landfill diversion specific to the WGSL, the landfill diversion rate achieved through recycling and waste-to-energy is over 78% and the general material recycling rate is about 38%.
+See the chart below for a fuller comparison of diversion rates for WGSL over the most recent five (5) years.
+It is important to note that of the 21% of material landfilled at WGSLin 2014, less than 7% was MSW, with the rest consisting of ash and non-combustible residue from H-POWER.